Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_08.md

 To add Meteor's templates into AngularJS templates, angular-meteor provides us with the [blaze-template](/api/blaze-template) directive.

+To start using, we need to add the `urigo:angular-blaze-template` [package](https://github.com/Urigo/angular-blaze-template):

+    meteor add urigo:angular-blaze-template

 So instead of adding <code ng-non-bindable>&#123;&#123;> loginButtons &#125;&#125;</code> like in Meteor we will add:

     <blaze-template name="loginButtons"></blaze-template>